vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

 drone-vm  europe-west1-d  n1-standard-1               10.132.0.6   35.195.196.332  RUNNING
 ```

-Alright, now we have a VM and a static IP.
+Now we have a VM and a static IP.
 We need to tie them together:

-First let's look at the existing configuration for our VM:
+First, let's look at the existing configuration for our VM:
 ```[bash]
 gcloud compute instances describe drone-vm --zone=europe-west1-d
 ```